-Hundreds of high-rise buildings which need to be made fire safe in Wales are still awaiting planning decisions.
+Hundreds of high-rise buildings which need to be made fire safe in Wales are still in the planning stages.

 The Welsh Government’s latest update on its building safety programme, published last month, shows that of the 461 buildings, 43% have either been completed or have works ongoing on them.